thundercore/developers-portal/docs-en/referral-contract.md

 npm install @thundercore/referral-solidity
 ```

-Then, integrate referral solidity with your dapp by importing, initializing, binding referral relationship with `addReferrer` function and trigger referral payment by `payReferral`.
+Then, integrate referral solidity with your DApp by importing, initializing, binding referral relationship with `addReferrer` function and trigger referral payment by `payReferral`.

 ```solidity
 pragma solidity ^0.5.0;